querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 Bats aren't the only animals to get this treatment.
 Do you want photos of [capybaras](https://twitter.com/CapybaraHourly)?
 How about [fennec foxes](https://twitter.com/FennecEveryHr)?
 [Possums](https://twitter.com/PossumEveryHour)?

-Unfortunately, [Twitter's looming API changes](https://twitter.com/TwitterDev/status/1621026986784337922) will likely see the end of these kinds of accounts, and many are yet to make the move over to the Fediverse.
+Unfortunately, [Twitter's looming API changes](https://twitter.com/TwitterDev/status/1621026986784337922) will likely see the end of these kinds of accounts, and many are yet to make the move over to the fediverse.
 My stream of bats was drying up, and I was big sad.

 Then I remembered that I know how to code things.